tlunsford729/Getting-and-Cleaning-Data-Course-Project/codebook.md

 Next, columns containing mean or standard deviation measurements were extracted and variable names were adjusted.

-Lastly, a new tidy data set was produced, containing the average of each variable for each activity and subect.
+Lastly, a new tidy data set was produced, containing the average of each variable for each activity and subject.

 This data set is included in this repository as "tidydata.txt"